 Learning 4 Secrets to Growing Peaches in Cold Climates will help ensure that your investment and time in peach trees is protected.
 Starting them out the right way will give you a leg up on natural fruit tree growing.
 Check out more Organic Fruit Growing tips on our blog.

-To Be Successful, There Are A Few Important Things...
+To Be Successful growing peaches, There Are A Few Important Things...

-We have apricots, sweet cherries and European plums that all fall into the “tender” categories; however, the largest number of these are our peaches.
-We are collecting peach pits from local peaches and planting them out to find even hardier varieties that work well in Zones 4 and 5.
-But even those will need to be handled differently from your standard, cold hardy apple tree.
+We have apricots, sweet cherries and European plums that all fall into the “tender” categories.
+But we also have lots of peaches.
+These need to be handled differently from your standard, cold hardy apple tree.

 It's Not Just The Cold...